-We’ve finally finished our slice of Android Pie, and it’s time to chow down on something new.
-But this year, Google is doing something different.
-It’s dropping the saccharine-sweet dessert naming scheme and giving Android a rebrand.
-Android 10 is Google’s next operating system for Android fans, and like every major Android release, it’s adding loads of fun new features.
+We’ve finished our slice of Android Pie and it’s time to chow down on something new.
+But Google did doing something very different in 2019.
+It dropped the saccharine-sweet dessert naming scheme and gave Android a rebrand.
+Android 10 is Google’s newest operating system, and like every major Android release, it’s adding loads of fun new features.

 But not every smartphone will be getting the new update, and even if yours is, getting the update can take time.
 So when can you expect to receive Android 10?
 We’ve reached out to almost all of the manufacturers we expect to support Android 10, and here’s what they had to say.
 We’ll be updating this story as we continue to hear back.

 We’ve reached out to Alcatel about its plans for Android 10, but we haven’t heard back yet.
 Chances are that, while Alcatel will release new phones running Android 10, it won’t be updating many phones, if any, to Android 10.
 Alcatel’s record with updates isn’t great, and it did little where Android 9.0 Pie updates were concerned.
 We’ll update you as soon as we hear back from Alcatel.

 Asus is one of the manufacturers involved in the Android 10 beta, so we fully expect a number of Asus phones to get the update.
 Alongside the usual flagships, Asus’s flagship gaming Asus ROG Phone 2 is a strong bet to receive the update eventually.

 The signs are good for Asus aficionados, as Asus released an update for the ZenFone 6 in early November, and followed up with an update for the Asus ZenFone 5Z in late November.
 Being so fast out of the gate is a good sign, and so it’s not unreasonable to expect other Asus phones to catch up in 2020.